Building & Managing Playlists

 - The playlist contents:

-- For Manual playlists, you control the contents by searching and adding new videos by dragging them from the search results.
-You also control the order of the videos by dragging them in place.
+- For Manual playlists, you control the contents by searching and adding new videos.
+You control the order of the videos by dragging them in place.

-- For Dynamic playlists, this means the rules for populating the playlist: tags to use, the sorting method and the maximum length.
+- For Dynamic playlists, you can change the business rules populating the playlist: using the filtration by tags (or none), the sorting method, and the number of items in the playlist.

-- For Trending playlists, you can add tags and specify a maximum length.
-The JW Recommendations algorithm will determine the order based on currently trending videos.
+- For Trending playlists, you can use tag filtration and specify a maximum length.
+JW Recommendations will determine the order based on currently trending videos.

 Publishing a Playlist